-GOP plans to upend Biden win for Trump rips party apart
+Republicans condemn GOP ‘scheme’ to undo election for Trump

 The unusual challenge to the presidential election, on a scale unseen since the aftermath of the Civil War, clouded the opening of the new Congress and is set to consume its first days.
 The House and Senate will meet Wednesday in a joint session to accept the Electoral College vote, a typically routine process that’s now expected to be a prolonged fight.

+Trump is refusing to concede, and pressure is mounting on Vice President Mike Pence to ensure victory while presiding in what is typically a ceremonial role over the congressional session.
+Trump is whipping up crowds for a rally in Washington.

+The president tweeted Sunday against the election tallies and Republicans not on his side.

-Biden’s transition spokesman, Mike Gwin, dismissed the effort as a “stunt” that won’t change the fact that Biden will be sworn in Jan.
+Biden’s transition spokesman, Mike Gwin, dismissed the senators’ effort as a “stunt” that won’t change the fact that Biden will be sworn in Jan.
 20.

-The effort being led by Sen. Josh Hawley, R-Mo., and Sen. Ted Cruz, R-Texas, was hit with swift criticism.

-Others simply said they do not plan to join the effort.
-“I don’t think either of the two efforts has any chance for success,” said Missouri’s other senator, Republican Roy Blunt.

-House Speaker Nancy Pelosi said in a letter to colleagues that while there is “no doubt as to the outcome of the Biden-Harris presidency, our further success is to convince more of the American people to trust in our democratic system.”
+House Speaker Nancy Pelosi said in a letter to colleagues that while there is “no doubt” of Biden’s victory, their job now “is to convince more of the American people to trust in our democratic system.”

+The effort in the Senate was being led by Sens.
+Josh Hawley, R-Mo., and Ted Cruz, R-Texas.
 Hawley defended his actions in a lengthy email to colleagues, explaining that his Missouri constituents have been “loud and clear” with their belief that Biden’s defeat of Trump was unfair.

 “It is my responsibility as a senator to raise their concerns,” Hawley wrote late Saturday.